hapax/hapax.github.io/assets/simple-physics.md

 V = x\sigma.
 $$

+If we know the number of colliding objects (e.g. elephants) per unit volume in the vicinity, we can estimate the number of collisions!
-If there are $n$ elephants per unit volume, then on average, you will collide with $nV = n\sigma x$ elephants as you move a distance
+For instance, if there are $n$ elephants per unit volume, then on average, you will collide with $nV = n\sigma x$ elephants as you move a distance
 $x$.